-These rules do not have an economic impact on small businesses, as defined in s.
+These proposed rules do not have an economic impact on small businesses, as defined in s.
 227.114 (1), Stats.
-The Department's Regulatory Review Coordinator, Jennifer Garrett, may be contacted by calling (608) 266-2112.
+The Department's Regulatory Review Coordinator may be contacted by email at Jennifer.Garrett@wisconsin.gov, or by calling (608) 266-2112.